 The cost of Bladeless Custom LASIK in Ontario $2,500 - $3,000 per eye

 Be careful of "bargain" LASIK prices and high pressure sales.
 These low prices are likely only for the correction of mild nearsightedness without astigmatism, using a standard blade (microkeratome).
-If you have farsightedness, astigmatism, or moderate to high amounts of nearsightedness, the cost of LASIK may be significantly higher than the advertised price.
+If you have astigmatism, or a larger glasses prescription for nearsightedness or farsightedness, the cost of lasik may be significantly higher than the originally advertised.

 If you want custom LASIK or the newest technology; BLADELESS LASIK, the cost will be significantly higher.